Search This Document

-- Log in to the computer using the Windows® account that you used to install the primary BlackBerry Enterprise Server.
-This account will run the services for the standby BlackBerry Enterprise Server.
+- Log in to the computer using the Windows account that you used to install the primary BlackBerry Enterprise Server.
+This account runs the services for the standby BlackBerry Enterprise Server.

-- In the Setup type dialog box, select I would like the installation process to use an existing BlackBerry Configuration Database.
+- In the Setup type dialog box, select Use an existing BlackBerry Configuration Database.

 dialog box, perform the following actions: